adwaygirish/adwaygirish.github.io/_pages/research.md

 ___
 ## Projects
 ___
+A chronological list of all of my projects and research work.
+There isn't too much in terms of actual research here, but the projects have been getting more research-y as I learn more and get into more serious stuff, so that's probably a good sign.

 #### Parametric Models in Audio Synthesis, July 2020 - Present
 So far, I have studied Spectral Modelling Synthesis, mainly using [SMS-tools](https://github.com/MTG/sms-tools).
 I am now looking to incorporate a cepstrum liftering based True Amplitude Envelope detection algorithm along with a Harmonic plus Stochastic model to re-synthesize audio recordings, mainly from the [Good-sounds](https://www.upf.edu/web/mtg/good-sounds) dataset.
 This is something I started very recently and am working on actively now; I will try to update it here as much as I can.